AskeCarstensen/STM32-Getting-started/Chapter 1. Hello world!/README.md

     <img src = "IDEHomepage.png">
 </p>

-## Project: Toggle the on board LED Every second
+## Exercise 1: Toggle the on board LED Every second

+In the first exercise we are gonna toggle the on board LED.
+The first step is to find out which GPIO port and pin the led is located at.

+To find the pin configration open the project file

 ```c
   /* Infinite loop */